Hecatron/Embedded.Rust.Examples/examples/STM32/displays/oled-096-1/Readme.md

 ## TODO

   * Create an embedded graphics example

-  * document the wiring needed
+According to the I2C scanner 3C is used
+The wiring output from the mbed site is a bit misleading